All the news of Pokémon Scarlet / Purple in this trailer and gameplay loaded with details - TheNewsTrace

 - Fidough is a new kind of fairy type.
 The Puppy Pokémon has soft, moist, and elastic skin.
 As its breath carries yeast, it is highly appreciated among cooks.
 It has the Self Rhythm ability.

 - Lastly we have Cetitan, the Geowhale Pokémon.
-A new ice-type species that weighs a whopping 700kg, so its muscles are tremendously strong and its skin so thick that it can travel between icy regions with no problem.
+A new Ice-type species that weighs a whopping 700kg, so its muscles are tremendously strong and its skin so thick that it can travel between icy regions with no problem.
 It also concentrates the cold in its upper horn.
-It can have the Sebo or Snowplow abilities.
+It can have the Sebo or Snowplow skills.

 The role of Koraidon and Miraidon